 Zira's and Riffa's conflicts are intertwined with Rolo's conflicts in a chain of cause and effect.
 The family was happy and secure until they lost Lazro.
 It's not stated explicitly, but that made Riffa sulky and she withdrew from everyone.
-As a result, Zira effectively lost both of her siblings, causing a deep sense of abandonment, which made her clingy with Rolo.
-Zira repeatedly tries to reconnect with Riffa, and when they finally have a breakthrough, Zira feels secure enough to let go of Rolo.
+As a result, Zira lost both of her siblings in a way, a deep sense of abandonment, which in turn made her clingy with Rolo.
+Zira repeatedly tries to reconnect with Riffa, and when they finally have a breakthrough, Zira feels secure enough to let Rolo have his own way.